ALS and Speech Therapy

 Dealing with ALS patients will often require specialized attention, which is why Speak Live Play is the perfect solution for situations that call for in-home speech therapy, speech therapy for kids and adults, and even speech teletherapy (therapy over the phone).

-With highly qualified SLPs who are familiar with ALS at your disposal, Speak Live play caters to all your speech therapy needs on your own terms, no matter how special your case is.
-Contact us to speak to a speech-language pathologist and start your journey to effective ALS management today.
+With highly qualified SLPs who are familiar with ALS at your disposal, Speak Live Play caters to all your speech therapy needs on your own terms, no matter how special your case is.
+Contact us to speak now and start your journey to effective ALS management today.

 Sources